syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-Image/NET/word-to-image.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-to-Image-conversion/Convert-Word-to-image).

+T> For troubleshooting issues in the .NET Word Library (DocIO), refer this article that provides comprehensive guidance on resolving common problems.

 ## Convert specific page of Word to image

 You can convert a specific page of the Word document into an image and use it for a thumbnail.